• Skip to primary navigation

 What distinguishes Italian parsley from regular parsley is its flat leaves, which have a stronger flavor and aroma than curly leaf parsley.

-This herb has been a staple ingredient in Italian dishes for centuries due to its versatility in enhancing the flavor profile of any dish.
+This herb has been a staple ingredient in Italian dishes for centuries due to its versatility in improving the flavor of any dish.

 In addition to being an excellent taste enhancer, Italian parsley also carries numerous health benefits.